alesusmelj/booky-fe/README.md

 A React Native mobile application built with Expo, TypeScript, and modern development tools.

+## Features

+- 📚 Social network for book lovers
+- 👥 Community discussions and reading clubs
+- 🎥 **Video calls for reading club meetings** (LiveKit integration)
+- 📖 Book discovery and recommendations
+- 💬 Posts and comments
+- 🔄 Book trading and commerce

 ## Development Setup

 ### Using Dev Containers (Recommended)